Gepetto/robotpkg/README.txt

-packages, or run make index from the robotpkg directory to build local index.html files for all packages, viewable with any web browser such as lynx or firefox.
+packages, or run make index from the robotpkg directory to build local index.html files for all packages, viewable with any web browser such as lynx or firefox. robotpkg is essentially based on the make(1) program.
+All actions are triggered by invoking make with the proper target.
+The following sections document the most useful ones and section 2.3.7 recaps a more comprehensive list.

 2.3.1  Building packages from source